xmos/lib_camera/doc/programming_guide/04_Developing_custom_software.rst

 Software
 ^^^^^^^^

-By navigating to ``sensors/api/SensorBase.hpp``, user will find the ``SensorBase`` class which is intended to be derived from.
+By navigating to ``sensors/api/SensorBase.hpp``, the user will find the ``SensorBase`` class which is intended to be derived from.
 It doesn't have anything to do with a particular sensor, it only provides an API to do basic I2C communication with the sensor.
 Inside ``SensorBase`` class users can also find some public virtual methods which will **have to** be implemented in the derived class.

-In order to implement a new sensor the user will need to create a directory in ``sensors/src/_your_sensor``, implement a derived class with
+In order to implement a new sensor the user will need to create a directory in ``sensors/src/_new_sensor``, implement a derived class with
 ``initialize()``, ``stream_start()``, ``stream_stop()``, ``set_exposure()``, ``configure()`` and ``control()`` methods.
 When the sensor class has been implemented, its header file can be added into ``sensors/src/sensor_control.cpp``. ``sensor_control()`` should be calling the new sensor API like this: